TreeLab-Projects/Visualizing-Semantic-Space-Exploration-in-GSGP/README.md

 ## 🎞️ Semantic Evolution Demo

-### 3D T-SNE Visualization with Evolutionary Trace
+### 3D T-SNE Visualization of Semantic Space

-This visualization demonstrates semantic evolution in a two-dimensional space using t-SNE dimensionality reduction.
+A three-dimensional perspective that reveals the semantic structure from multiple angles.
+This rotating view exposes clustering patterns and relationships between semantic representations that are not visible in the 2D projection.

 ![Semantic Evolution t-sne](assets/semantic_evolution.gif?raw=true "T-sne's result with random trees on Concrete")

 ### 3D Incremental Rotation View

-A three-dimensional perspective that reveals the semantic structure from multiple angles.
-This rotating view exposes clustering patterns and relationships between semantic representations that are not visible in the 2D projection.
+This visualization performs a complete incremental projection of the 3D semantic space.
+It shows the change between semantics during evolution, revealing the behavior of semantic search.

 ![Semantic Evolution t-sne](assets/visual_semantic_3D_incremental_rotation.gif?raw=true "T-sne's result with random trees on Concrete")